NPS Analysis: How To Collect Data and Conduct an Analysis [Best Tools Included]

 While it’s good to exceed the NPS of your competitors, it’s more crucial to consistently improve upon your past performances.
 Remember that you are your most vital competitor.

-How to collect NPS survey data and conduct an analysis?
+How to collect NPS survey data and conduct an NPS data analysis?

 It’s not enough to just prepare a survey and send it out to customers.
-To determine the level of customer satisfaction effectively, you need to employ some tactics.
+You need to use some tactics to capture the level of customer satisfaction most effectively.

 The customer journey is critical in determining when to send out NPS surveys to users.
 And the best way to send them out is to set up triggers using specific user behavior, their actions, or in-app experiences.